SanjeevKGupta/blueperf-acmeair/README.md

 make deploy-flightservice-db NAMESPACE=zz-test-flight
 ```
 #### All services and all databases
-All services in one namespace and all databases in one namespace.
+All services in one namespace and all databases in one namespace. `mainservice` (UI) in a seperate namespace.
 ```
 make deploy-mainservice NAMESPACE=zz-test-grp-main